rweigel/phys305/vector_potential.md

 $\displaystyle A_z=\frac{\mu_o}{4\pi}\int_{-L/2}^{L/2} \frac{I}{\char"0509}dz'$

 We have encountered an integral like this before.
-If instead of a wire we have a uniformly charged line of charge density $\lambda$, then
+If, instead of a wire, we have a uniformly charged line of charge density $\lambda$, then

 $\displaystyle V=\frac{1}{4\pi\epsilon_o}\int_{-L/2}^{L/2}\frac{\lambda}{\char"0509}dz'$